 National Excellence

-• The Associate Degree in Nursing Program at College of Coastal Georgia at the Brunswick campus located in Brunswick, GA is accredited by the Accreditation Commission for Education in Nursing (ACEN).
+• The associate and baccalaureate nursing programs at College of Coastal Georgia at the Brunswick campus located in Brunswick, GA are accredited by the: Accreditation Commission for Education in Nursing (ACEN).

 • Ranked #1 in 2017 by the NCSBN out of 2095 associate nursing programs in the United States.
 The 2018 graduates, and was ranked #1 out of 2056 programs, and the 2019 graduates ranked #1 out of 2061 programs by the National Council of State Boards of Nursing (NCSBN).